 32 BOWLED 32.1 Out Bowled 32.1.1 The striker is out Bowled if his wicket is put down by a ball delivered by the bowler, not being a No ball, even if it first touches the striker's bat or person.
 32.1.2 However, the striker shall not be out Bowled if before striking the wicket the ball has been in contact with any other player or an umpire.
 The striker will, however, be subject to clauses 37 (Obstructing the field), 38 (Run out) and 39 (Stumped).
 32.2 Bowled to take precedence ker is out Bowled if his wicket is put down as in clause 32.1, even though a decision him for any other method of dismissal would be justified.
-33 CAUGHT 33.1 Out Caught The striker is out Caught if a ball delivered by the bowler, not being a No ball, touches his bat without having previously been in contact with any fielder, and is subsequently held by a fielder as a fair catch, as described in clauses 33.2 and 33.3, before it touches the ground.
-33.2 A fair catch 33.2.1 A catch will be fair only if, in every case either the ball, at any time Playing Condition (P/C) 19.4 The wording has been clarified to emphasize that, when fielding or catching a ball after it has crossed the boundary in the air, that any fielder to or any fielder in contact with the ball, touch the ball must not only have some part of his person in contact with the ground within the boundary, but must have no part grounded on or beyond the boundary.
+33 CAUGHT 33.1 Out Caught bat with ker is out Caught if a ball delivered by the bowler, not being a No ball, touches his out having previously been in contact with any fielder, and is subsequently held der as a fair catch, as described in clauses 33.2 and 33.3, before it touches the 33.2 A fair catch 33.2.1 A catch will be fair only if, in every case either the ball, at any time Playing Condition (P/C) 19.4 The wording has been clarified to emphasize that, when fielding or catching a ball after it has crossed the boundary in the air, that any fielder to or any fielder in contact with the ball, touch the ball must not only have some part of his person in contact with the ground within is not grounded beyond the boundary before the catch is completed.
+Note clauses 0 (Ball grounded beyond the boundary) and 19.5 (Fielder grounded beyond the boundary). the boundary, but must have no part grounded on or beyond the boundary.
 33.2.2 Furthermore, a catch will be fair if any of the following conditions applies: A second fielder making contact with the ball after a teammate has already touched it may 33.2.2.1 the ball is held in the hand or hands of a fielder, even if the hand holding the ball is touching the ground, or is hugged to the body, or lodges in the external protective equipment worn by a fielder, or lodges accidentally in a fielder's clothing. not however, jump up from a position beyond the boundary, unless he too had first handled the ball within the field of play 33.2.2.2 a fielder catches the ball after it has been lawfully struck more than once by the striker, but only if it has not been grounded since it was first struck.
 See clause 34 (Hit the ball twice).